Cornwall, Vermont: Geography

 Cornwall is located in south-central Addison County, in the Champlain Valley.
 It is bordered by the town of Middlebury (the county seat) to the northeast, Salisbury to the southeast, Whiting to the south, Shoreham to the southwest, Bridport to the west, and Weybridge to the north.
 Otter Creek forms the town border with Salisbury.
 Vermont Route 30, also known as the "Seth Warner Memorial Highway" and named for notable Vermonter Seth Warner, passes north–south through Cornwall, while Vermont Route 125 passes east–west through the northern part of the town.
 Vermont Route 74 leads southwest from the center of town, towards the Ticonderoga–Larrabees Point Ferry across Lake Champlain.

 According to the United States Census Bureau, the town of Cornwall has a total area of 74.1 sqkm, of which 73.7 sqkm is land and 0.4 sqkm, or 0.57%, is water.

+Climate

 Landmarks

 Cornwall is home to a monument of fallen soldiers from several wars.
-Most recent inscription is of a soldier who was killed on the Verdun Front on 10 November 1918, a day before the armistice.
+The most recent inscription is of a soldier who was killed on the Verdun Front on November 10, 1918, a day before the armistice.